Odil Ahmedov: International career

 He made his international debut with Uzbekistan in a 9–0 win against Chinese Taipei on 13 October 2007.

 He is known for his tough tackling style and thunderbolt shots.
 It is said that he 'releases the Kraken' almost like John Arne Riise and it may be true as he scored the goal and possibly goal of the tournament of the 2011 AFC Asian Cup.

-On 10 October 2019, Ahmedov played his 100th match for Uzbekistan against Yemen.
+On 10 October 2019, Akhmedov played his 100th match for Uzbekistan against Yemen.

-In June 2021, Ahmedov decided to retire from national team.
+In June 2021, Akhmedov decided to retire from the national team.